nathanialf/playdatebobble/README.md

   - Example: "Unable to Delete Scores, please try again from Level Select" when in a level
 - Moveable level barriers?
 - Add Level Unlock and display requirements for locked levels
-  - Check for malformed level unlocke requirement entries in menu.lvl
+  - Check for malformed level unlock requirement entries in menu.lvl